home-assistant-HomeWhiz/home-assistant-HomeWhiz/README.md

 ## Installation

+⚠️ This integration depends on the awscrt Python package.
+This package is not directly available for ARM devices with 32 bit OS.
+More information can be found [here](https://github.com/home-assistant-HomeWhiz/home-assistant-HomeWhiz/issues/97).

 ### Option 1.
 Using HACS (Recommended)

 1. Search for `HomeWhiz` on the HACS integration page (this integration is part of the HACS default repository meaning it is not necessary to add this integration manually via custom repositories)